Last updated: July 20, 2010

 8. Terminal

-Almost anything can be done graphically on a modern GNU/Linux distribution like openSUSE, but to really become a self-reliant user and to truly take advantage of the power of your GNU/Linux operating system, you should at least know a few terminal basics.
+Almost any task can be performed graphically on a modern GNU/Linux distribution such as openSUSE, but to really become a self-reliant user and to truly take advantage of the power of your GNU/Linux operating system, you should at least know a few terminal basics - it's not difficult at all!

-You'll find Konsole under Favorites in the Kickoff menu.
+You'll find Konsole under System in the launch menu.

 Using the command line is quite easy.
 Simply enter a command and possibly one or more options and one or more arguments and then press Enter.
 Example:

-The command 'ls' displays a list of files, the option '-l' means that the list will be displayed in a long listing format, and the argument '/home/user/download/' sets the directory of which the contents are listed.
+The command ls displays a list of files, the option -l means that the list will be displayed in a long listing format, and the argument /home/[username]/ sets the directory of which the contents are listed.

 8.1 Useful Shortcuts